PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-09 11:41:16
+Last updated: 2024-04-09 11:41:49
-Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar